mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 Time:

-- Daily weekday meeting from 8:31am to 8:41am Palo Alto time
+- Daily weekday meeting from 8:31am to 8:41am Palo Alto time, except on Tuesday
-- Meeting starts on-time, ideally ends before end time

 Process